apache/hertzbeat/home/blog/2023-01-05-monitor-iotdb.md

 - **Another step is to configure the IP port on the HertzBeat monitoring page to add monitoring**

 **In this way, we have completed the monitoring of IoTDB.
 We can view the monitoring details and indicators at any time to observe its service status, but people cannot always watch it.
 When there is always a time to rest, monitoring is often accompanied by alarms.
-When monitoring When the indicators are abnormal, the monitoring system needs to be able to notify the person in charge in time**
+When monitoring When the indicators are abnormal, the monitoring tool needs to be able to notify the person in charge in time**

 **Next, we will teach you step by step to configure the threshold alarm notification in the HertzBeat system**